Cosmological foundations revisited with Pantheon+: Results

 Inhomogeneity from cosmic structure underlies the key systematic interpreted as peculiar velocities in the \LCDM\ model and \textit{peculiar expansion} in the timescape model, and which drives the Hubble tension \citep{Di_Valentino_2021}.

 Peculiar velocity modelling based on FLRW assumptions is routinely included in many \sne\ data releases.
-We needed to remove such modelling for our non-FLRW analysis of Pantheon+.
-While our Bayesian comparison based on SHS$_\alpha$ appears sufficient to resolve the largest contributions to the Hubble tension, \cref{fig:shs} shows that new selection criteria based on the SHS$_\alpha$ should already be sufficient to isolate smaller higher order effects of cosmic inhomogeneity in the Pantheon+ catalogue.
-This is supported by \cref{fig:modelcomp}: for P+1690 we find $\ln B \sim 0$ beyond the SHS$_\alpha$ instead of $\ln B \sim 1$.
+We needed to remove such modelling for our non-FLRW analysis of \pplus.
+While our Bayesian comparison and interpretation appears sufficient to resolve the largest contributions to the Hubble tension, \cref{fig:shs} shows that new selection criteria based on the SHS$_\alpha$ should already be sufficient to isolate smaller higher order effects of cosmic inhomogeneity in the \pplus\ catalogue.
+This is supported by \cref{fig:modelcomp}: for P+1690 we find $\ln B \sim 0$ beyond the SHS$_\alpha$ instead of $\ln B \sim 1$ in P+580.

-The most significant result is that the overall Bayesian evidence from bootstrapped resampling of \pplus\ takes a value $\ln B= 1.02\pm0.04$ in favour of timescape, contrary to the na\"{\i}ve inference one might make by visual inspection of the bottom panel of \cref{fig:modelcomp}.
-While this is only at the marginally positive boundary of the Jeffrey's scale, systematic effects such as Malmquist biases have to still to be accounted for using the broadened definition of model independence.
-Quite simply: by removing the source of the Hubble tension, the Bayesian evidence in favour of timescape has increased.
+The most significant result is that the overall Bayesian evidence from bootstrapped resampling of \pplus\ takes a value $\ln B= 1.02\pm0.04$ in favour of timescape {in the P+580 sample}. {When considering the P+1690 sample, the integrated Bayesian evidence marginally favours \LCDM, however, the evidence significantly changes across $\zmin$, resulting in a redshift regime that positively favours timescape} on the Jeffrey's scale {and another with positive evidence for \LCDM\ (c.f. \cref{fig:modelcomp}).
+To evaluate the evidence of the full sample, selection effects from the redshift distribution and systematics} such as Malmquist bias have to be accounted for using the broadened definition of model independence.

 It should be stressed that this is completely independent of the goodness of fit of the timescape cosmology.